Monkeypox: understand how it is transmitted and what to do to prevent it - News

 Individuals with a confirmed or suspected diagnosis should be isolated for the period in which there are skin lesions – between two and four weeks.

-Some places, including cities in the United States, are already vaccinating some groups of the population with the only approved vaccine against the monkeypox virus, produced by the Danish laboratory Nordic Bavarian.
+Some places, including cities in the United States, are already vaccinating certain groups of the population with the only approved vaccine against the monkeypox virus, produced by the Danish laboratory Nordic Bavarian.

 Brazil so far has no orders for the immunizer.